 A certain number of clinical hours are required for each semester beginning with the first semester of the first year.
-The total clinical time plus didactic time shall never exceed 40 hours per week nor 10 hours per day.
+The total clinical time plus didactic time shall never exceed 40 hours per week nor

+10 hours per day.

 Students are required to keep a record of clinical hours that are accrued on a daily basis.
-The clinical instructor or his/her designee must validate this time sheet daily.
+The clinical instructor or his/her designee must validate this time sheet monthly.

 Students must clock in and clock out in Trajecsys when arriving, going to lunch, returning from lunch and leaving for the day.
 Time sheets will be validated by the Lead CI and Faculty every month.
 All assigned hours must be completed each semester.
-Failure to complete the required number of clinical hours in a semester can result in an "F" in the clinical experience course.
+Failure to complete the required number of clinical hours in a semester can result in failure of the clinical experience course.

-Student Evaluation of Clinical Experience
+> Student Evaluation of Clinical Experience

 At the end of each clinical course the student is required to complete an evaluation of their respective clinical experiences.
 The evaluation is anonymous and is an opportunity for the student to make an assessment on her/his clinical experiences.
 Through candid evaluations, the faculty can identify the strengths and weaknesses of a particular clinical education setting and utilize this information for continuing program evaluation and improvement.
-Another area where this information is useful is in matching student's clinical experience weaknesses with those clinical education settings that can better remediate by providing clinical experiences that address a student's weaknesses
+Another area where this information is useful is in matching student's clinical experience weaknesses with those clinical education settings that can better remediate by providing clinical experiences that address a student's weaknesses.

-Strike and Mandatory Clinical Time-Off
+> Strike and Mandatory Clinical Time-Off

-In the event of work stoppage or a mandatory clinical time off at an assigned clinical education center, students may request to be assigned to a temporary site.
+In the event of work stoppage, picket of any type, or a mandatory clinical time off at the determination of the program director, students may request to be assigned to a temporary site or alternative assignment.
 The program director and lead clinical coordinator will coordinate these occasions.
 Students will be assisted in scheduling the lost clinical hours to ensure that they have the minimum number as mandated by the program.

-Breaks and Lunch Periods
+> Breaks and Lunch Periods